“The role of a creative leader is not to have all the ideas; it’s to create a culture where everyone can have ideas and feel that they’re valued.”

 Collaborator, Capacity Builder, Critical Thinker

 In his role he also develops, administers and resources the board directed strategic plan, creating vision and developing sustained systems of support to improve outcomes for all students.
 In this work he leads the implementation of a performance management system for principals as well as leads monthly principal leadership summits and implementation science coaching.
-David utilizes technical, adaptive and informed innovation to resource expectations for school, principal and staff improvement through a framework of inclusive practice, equity and long range installation and implementation practices designed to increase capacity to sustain improvement over time.
+David utilizes technical, adaptive and informed innovation to resource expectations for school, principal and staff improvement through a framework of inclusive practice, and long range installation and implementation practices.
 As such, David has created a school design process that empowers principals and site based leadership teams to utilize informed innovation to improve outcomes for all students; the heart of the work David has developed for Redmond School District is the school design process which focuses on strengthening relationships and trust as a culture for growth and development.
-As a result, Redmond School District has shown improved graduation rates as noted by consistently improving outcomes.
+As a result, Redmond School District has shown improved graduation rates increased academic opportunities and strengthened community partnerships.

-In this position he has received, managed and sustained multiple grant awards focused on innovation, equity and student growth; specifically David wrote for, developed, and implemented the Student Mentoring Monitoring and Acceleration Grant, through which he created Camp 9, a model program for accelerating learning for at-risk youth as they transition to high school.
-As a result, Redmond's 9th grade on track measures showed steady growth over the past three years.
-This work has been shared with districts across the region and state and is one of the 8+9 workgroup key initiatives in the region.
+In this position he has received, managed and sustained multiple grant awards focused on innovation, and student growth; specifically David wrote for, developed, and implemented the Student Mentoring Monitoring and Acceleration Grant, through which he created Camp 9, a model program for accelerating learning for at-risk youth as they transition to high school.
+As a result, Redmond's 9th grade on track measures showed steady growth and his two high schools were in the top 10% of high schools in the state for growth.
+His work has been shared with districts across the region and state and is one of the 8+9 workgroup key initiatives in the region.

-Prior to joining the district leadership team, David Burke was an assistant superintendent, assistant principal at Obsidian Middle School, school improvement specialist and a teacher.
+Prior to joining the district leadership team, David Burke was an assistant superintendent, assistant principal, school improvement specialist and a teacher.

 David Burke balances pursuing his passion for education with being a devoted husband and father of three young children.